 "I had to cry for joy"

 Three years ago, the same-sex traffic light couples from Vienna caused an international sensation: suddenly, gay and lesbian traffic light couples graced numerous Viennese crossroads.
 What was originally intended as a temporary installation for the Eurovision Song Contest 2015 in Vienna has become an integral part of the cityscape.
 For two years now, Michael Bratl and Peter Rubik have been running the Ampelpärchen Rocks Store, which offers numerous articles in the traffic light couple design.
-In an interview with LGBT.wien.info, Bratl reveals how the unusual shop came about, who mainly buys there and what plans he has for EuroPride 2019 in Vienna.
+In an interview with LGBT.wien.info, Bratl reveals how the unusual shop came about and who mainly buys there.

 How did you, as a straight father of two children, get the idea to open the Ampelpärchen Store?